 Mt Tomewin, straddling two states, was to be the foundation of Australia’s banana industry.
 Established in 1915, pioneer Arthur Freeman’s Currumbin Valley property became the largest commercial banana farm in Australia.
 Four generations of family later, Freeman’s Organic Farm is open to the public, part of a growing organic farming community in the region.

-Several markets are held in the area, Your Local Market on Saturdays at PBC High, Currumbin Community Markets on Thursday mornings opposite Currumbin RSL, and The Green Marquee every second Saturday afternoon monthly at Ground Currumbin in Village Way.
+Several markets are held in the area, The Market Co GC on Saturdays at PBC High, Currumbin Community Markets on Thursday mornings opposite Currumbin RSL, and The Green Marquee every second Saturday afternoon monthly at Ground Currumbin in Village Way.

 Freeman’s may have been one of the first food producers in the valley, but today there are many food producers and cafés, casual eateries and communal meeting places.
 We trail our way up the valley, stopping to talk, sip and eat as we go.